 Have staff greet students as they arrive where needed or add bus monitors to provide assistance.

-Maintain the greatest distance possible between passengers when using public transportation and school buses, when possible.
-Students from the same household may sit together if space is limited.
-Use of non-medical masks may also be requested or required.
+Maintain the greatest distance possible between passengers when using public transportation and school buses.

 Consider installing physical barriers (e.g., plexiglass) for the bus driver when maintaining physical distancing is not possible.